 - The product code must be the correct eight-digit CN Code taken from either Chapter 3 or Headings 1604 and 1605 of the Combined Nomenclature; and NOT an internal product code used by your company / organisation

 See also the SFPA Guidance Documents below for additional detail

 A schedule is used for exports multiple landings of fishery produce; this document would typically be used for exports of Nephrops norvegicus or Cancer pagurus, where individual vessel landings might be of small volume.
 Although this document can also be used for exports of other fishery produce.
 Please see link below, this document, when completed must be attached to your catch certificate application on the ECS, in pdf format.

 Getting your Catch Certificate validated

-This Certificate should then be forwarded to the importer so they can liaise with the competent authority at the point of entry at the final destination (eg Border Inspection Post).
+This Certificate should then be forwarded to the importer so they can liaise with the competent authority at the point of entry at the final destination (eg Border Control Post).